NLCaceres/GOTH-BFF/README.md

-# GOTH Example - Go + Templ + HTMX
+# GOTH-BFF - A Go Backend for a Templ-HTMX Frontend
 An all around learning experience where I intend to explore Go in greater depths as well as evaluate the many tools available in the Go ecosystem, all while I get a better grasp on NeoVim as an IDE, personalizing it to my needs.

+The goal of the project is to build a Go backend comparing the developer experience of the Echo framework, the Chi Router and the Go Standard Library.
+This Go backend will act as a gateway to a GraphQL API while also serving a UI based on Templ HTML Components as the front-end to clients.
+The Templ UI will feature the HTMX library as a means of triggering server-side re-renders as the user interacts with elements on the page.
+Elements with HTMX attributes issue requests to the backend not only to get new data, but to get a set of just the necessary components ready to swap into place in the layout, already filled with all relevant data.

-### Future Plans
+### Step by Step Plans & Layout of the Repo
+- `Main` branch will always be the most up to date version of the project
-- Make each branch the next major step in development
+- Each numbered branch represents the next major step in development
+  - Branches with letters after the number represent small but important steps worth highlighting while developing a particular feature
+0. The repo with a README, simple file structure, and basic dependencies
 1. [Echo framework](https://github.com/labstack/echo) to set up the page routing
 2. [Templ layout templates](https://github.com/a-h/templ) to set up basic HTML structure of each page
-3. Add in [HTMX](https://htmx.org/docs/#introduction) to allow partial page updates in relation to Nav bar or tab bar
+3. [HTMX](https://htmx.org/docs/#introduction) to allow partial page updates in relation to Nav bar or tab bar
-4. Setup Search bar that makes POST requests to a GraphQL API of your choice and lists results
+4. Search bar to make POST requests to this backend to get more customized responses from the underlying GraphQL API so results can be dynamically listed in the UI
 5. Swap out Echo for a simpler [Chi implementation](https://github.com/go-chi/chi) of the page routing
 6. Swap out Chi for an even simpler [standard library implementation](https://pkg.go.dev/net/http#ServeMux)
    - [Recent improvements to Go's router](https://go.dev/blog/routing-enhancements)